Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-This anomalous charge transfer behavior naturally raises the question of where the extra Fe 3$d$ electrons go, which are supposed to carry magnetic moments.
-Strikingly, at $x$ = 0.30 and $x$ = 0.32 where Nb states receive the least charge doping, a cascade of weakly dispersive Fe 3$d$ bands forms at $\Gamma$, with in-plane bandwidths less than 150 meV.
-These states are notably absent in other 3$d$ transition metal intercalated TMDs reported to date.
-Figure~\ref{fig2} (c) shows the momentum-dependent spectral intensity integrated between $E_B$ = 0.1 eV and 0.2 eV where the Fe 3$d$ bands are primarily located.
+This non-monotonic evolution in charge transfer behavior naturally raises the question of where the extra Fe 3$d$ electrons go, which by Hund's rules carry a net magnetic moment in a high spin state according to prior neutron scattering studies~\cite{sw_prx2022}.
+Strikingly, at $x$ = 0.30 and $x$ = 0.32 where Nb states receive the least charge doping, a cascade of low-energy, weakly dispersive bands form at $\Gamma$, with in-plane bandwidths less than 150 meV.
+The Fe 3$d$ character of these states are confirmed via Resonant Photoemission Spectroscopy (RPES) measurements at Fe $L$ edge (Fig.~\ref{SI-SI_XAS}~\cite{SI}).
+Figure~\ref{fig2}~(d) shows the momentum-dependent spectral intensity integrated between $E_B$ = 0.1 eV and 0.2 eV where the Fe 3$d$ bands are primarily located.
 Here, orbital contributions reflected through orthogonal incident photon polarizations are color-coded in red and blue~\cite{2Dcolor}.
-Via photoemission matrix element analysis, these low-energy narrow bands are mainly of 3$d_{z^2}$ orbital character~\cite{matrix}, and are found to repeat corresponding to the Fe-sublattice Brillouin zone.
-They belong to the \ttg \ states in the Fe ion's local symmetry coordinate basis, consistent with our magnetic DFT calculations (see SI~\cite{SI}), and are expected to carry local magnetic moments despite their very low binding energy of less than 1~eV~—~a stark contrast to what is typically observed in other 3$d$ metal-intercalated TMDs~\cite{CoNbSDFT,CrNbSDFT}.
-This not only offers a natural explanation for the ``missing electrons'' that would have delocalized into the TMD layers, but also hints at the associated sensitivity for magnetism against low-energy chemical, electrical, and temperature tuning. \\
+Via photoemission matrix element analysis (Fig.~\ref{SI-SI_matrix}~\cite{SI}), these low-energy narrow bands are mainly of 3$d_{z^2}$ orbital character~\cite{matrix}, and are found to repeat corresponding to the Fe-sublattice Brillouin zone.
+They belong to the \ttg \ states in the Fe ion's local symmetry coordinate basis, consistent with our spin-resolved density functional theory (DFT) calculations (Fig.~\ref{SI-SI_pdos_zigzag}~\cite{SI}), and are expected to carry local moments despite their very low binding energy~—~a stark contrast to what is typically observed in other 3$d$ metal-intercalated TMDs~\cite{Garb2022_CoNbS,Sirica2016_CrNbS,NiNbS2_band,Santi2025_FeTaS2band,newFeNbSe,CoNbSDFT,CrNbSDFT}.
+This not only offers a natural explanation for the ``missing electrons'' that would have delocalized into the TMD layers, but also hints at potentially fragile magnetism against low-energy chemical, electrical, and temperature tuning. \\